JPMorgan CEO Jamie Dimon's Pay Raised to $36 Million for 2023 After Record Profit

 No Category

-|Hindustan Times|a year agoJPMorgan Chase & Co. has increased CEO Jamie Dimon's pay to $36 million for 2023, following a record-breaking profit.
+|Hindustan Times|2 years agoJPMorgan Chase & Co. has increased CEO Jamie Dimon's pay to $36 million for 2023, following a record-breaking profit.
 Dimon received a $1.5 million salary and $34.5 million in performance-based incentive compensation.
 The board praised Dimon's leadership, company growth, market leadership, reputation, diversity promotion, risk management, and leadership development.

 JPMorgan Chase & Co. has increased CEO Jamie Dimon's pay to $36 million for 2023, following a record-breaking profit.
 Dimon received a $1.5 million salary and $34.5 million in performance-based incentive compensation.
 The board praised Dimon's leadership, company growth, market leadership, reputation, diversity promotion, risk management, and leadership development.